serpapi/awesome-seo-tools/README.md

 - Moz Local - Simplifies the process of optimizing, managing, and measuring local search performance.

 ## SEO Browser Extensions
+Equip your browser with tools for quick and efficient SEO insights on the go.

 - MozBar - Provides instant metrics for any page or SERP.